jakesimonds/journal-script/README.md

 makeNewEntry.py : python file that spins up a fresh .txt document for you write.sh : bash script that takes care of directories and such

+Everything else is

-**Note:** this is an educational project, and part of that was trying to make the whole thing somewhat reproducible (what with an env_template and all).
+**Note:** this is an educational project, and part of that was trying to make the whole thing somewhat reproducible.
 No promises, though.

 When you feel like journalling, cd into 'journal-script', run: